Originally known as the Russian Wolfhound, the Borzoi temperament is loyal, calm, and agreeable.

 If you resort to your local shelter try these temperament tests to assess the temperament of the Borzois you are adopting.

 To find a purebred Borzoi for sale from a breeder, your first stop should be the American Kennel Club Marketplace.
 You can search for Borzoi breeders based on location as well as pedigree.

 Don’t pick the first breeder you find.
 Shop around to find a good breeder that makes you comfortable and is knowledgeable about the breed.

 Ask as many questions as you can.
 A responsible breeder will spend as much time as necessary with you to make sure the Borzoi breed is right for you!

-Borzois are an active breed.
-They love to run and don’t be surprised if you find them chasing something that catches their eye.
+The Borzoi temperament is an active one.
+They love to run, so don’t be surprised if you find them chasing something that catches their eye.

 They do well with other dogs and children but are not suitable for apartment life, or a home with cats.
 Just be sure to keep an eye on them when they’re around children, especially younger ones.
 If a child goes too far with a Borzoi, he may just snap or even bite to let the child know he’s not pleased.

 Otherwise, these tall and slender pups are intuitive and well-mannered, making them the perfect family companion.